-LotusPay is the recurring payments solution for businesses in India.
-We enable any business to quickly and easily collect recurring payments online from their customers.
+LotusPay is the recurring payments solution for businesses and organisations in India.
+We enable our merchant clients to quickly and easily collect recurring payments online from their customers.
 We do this via NACH Debit physical mandates and eMandates (eNACH).

 NACH Debit enables businesses to collect recurring payments directly from their customers' bank accounts.
-This is done by asking customers to authorise mandates.
+This is done by asking customers to authorise mandates for direct debit.
 NACH Debit has replaced ECS Debit.
 NACH Debit is a payment system of the National Payments Corporation of India (NPCI) and is regulated by the Reserve Bank of India under the Payment and Settlement Systems Act 2007.

 Anyone that wants to take recurring payments directly from their customers' bank accounts in India can use LotusPay.

-In the Pro plan there is a monthly fee, plus a fixed fee per mandate and a fixed fee per transaction.
+In the Pro plan there is a no monthly fee.
+We charge a fixed fee per mandate and a fixed fee per transaction.
 There is a minimum billing commitment or setup fee.

 Cards can expire or get cancelled, so your payment will fail.
 NACH Debit mandates expire when you want them to, and they can't be lost or stolen so they are much more reliable for recurring payments.

-Payment gateways charge you 2% to 3% in fees for card, wallet and UPI payments.
+Payment gateways charge you uncapped percentage fees of up to 3% for card, wallet and UPI payments.
 NACH Debit with LotusPay is much cheaper for you.

-Fewer than 3% of Indians have credit cards.
+Most Indians do not have credit cards.
 NACH Debit requires the customer to have a bank account, which nearly everyone has.

 Digital wallet payments require the customer to load the wallet first, which requires the customer's authorisation each time - again, more friction for paying you.

 NACH Debit mandates are like cheques: They are irrevocable.
 So, although customers can cancel NACH Debit mandates, they should not do so without the creditor's consent, nor should they fail to honour the payments drawn on the mandates.

-Your funds are paid directly into your bank account.
+Your funds are paid into your bank account.

-Your funds will reach you within two business days of when we collect the amount.
+Your funds will reach you on the same day that we collect the amount from your customer.

 The smallest amount for a single transaction is Rs 100.

-You can collect daily, weekly, monthly, bi-monthly, quarterly, half yearly, yearly - or build subscriptions with custom frequencies.
+You can set frequency as intra-day, daily, weekly, monthly, bi-monthly, quarterly, half yearly, yearly - or build subscriptions with custom frequencies.
 You can even select ad-hoc frequency, meaning that you can collect payments as and when you want.

 Signing up takes just 10 minutes.
 We will review and activate your account within two business days.

-You can create a payment link and add this on your website.
-On clicking this link the customer will be sent to our secure online payment page where they can create the mandate.
+You can create payment plan links and post this on your website.
+On clicking this link the customer will be sent to your branded page on our server where they can authorise the mandate.

 Your customers authorise payments to you via NACH Debit mandates.
-Most individuals can electronically sign a mandate using Aadhaar eSign.
-Otherwise, physical mandates are generated which customers can sign and give to you, which you can give to us.
+Most customers can create eMandates, and everyone can create physical mandates.

 You can enter the customer's details, or assist the customer to do so, but the customer needs to personally authorise the mandate.

-Signing up online and using our service means that you accept our merchant agreement, which you can find linked at the bottom of this page.
+Standard Plan merchants can sign up online, and using our service means that you accept our merchant agreement, which you can find linked at the bottom of this page.
 There is nothing else to sign.